btemplep/authzee/docs/sdks.md

 def cleanup_latches(before: Datetime) -> None:
 ```
 - Delete all latches before the specified datetime.
-- Workflows should clean up their own latches, but in case of a failure this can be used to clean up zombie latches.
+- operations should clean up their own latches, but in case of a failure this can be used to clean up zombie latches.

 > **NOTE** - When listing grants there are 2 filters: `effect` and `action`.
 Storage modules should partition grants on these 2 fields.